wieweb/CodableDictionary/README.md

 let jsonString = String(data: encodedData, encoding: .utf8)
 ```

 Encoding of custom models is also supported.
-So you can simply wrap models into an dictionary.
+So you can simply wrap models into a dictionary.

 ```swift
 struct User: Codable {